matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 This is a living document generated from the list of proposals at `matrix-doc/issues <https://github.com/matrix-org/matrix-doc/issues>`_ on GitHub.

-We use labels and some metadata in the issue's description to generate this page.
+We use labels and some metadata in the issues' descriptions to generate this page.
 Labels are assigned by the core team whilst triaging the issues based on those which exist in the matrix-doc repo already.

 Other metadata: